jfpoilpret/fast-arduino-lib/README.md

 Status
 ======

-The project has started a bit more than one year ago, it covers a lot already, but is not fully complete yet; also its API may still change, more or less drastically, during Fall 2017 (see roadmap).
+It has been one year and a half since the project was started, it covers a lot already, but is not fully complete yet (see roadmap below for missing features); current features API is deemed stable and should not change in the future.

 What the project already has: